 10. See a counselor

-You can do everything “right” but still feel out of sorts about the whole divorce situation.
-This is completely normal.
+One of the essential divorce tips for women is to accept that this is completely normal.
 And it’s definitely ok to seek outside help.
 It’s not giving up—quite the contrary.
-Talking to a counselor is taking the proactive approach to dealing with this huge mountain that has developed.
+Talking to a counselor is taking a proactive approach to dealing with this huge mountain that has developed.

 When an expert counselor views things through an unbiased lens and offers credible divorce advice or tips on how to prepare for a divorce for a woman, it serves as a helpful divorce guide for women.